 Learn More: Go to the official Government site for Medicare or call 1-800-Medicare (1-800-633-4227).

 People can also use Connecticut’s program for Health insurance assistance, Outreach, Information and referral, Counseling, Eligibility Screening (CHOICES).
-This assistance program helps people to understand Medicare coverage and healthcare options.
-To receive health insurance counseling, application assistance, and educational resources, call CHOICES at 1-800-994-9422 or find a counselor near you.
+This assistance program helps people to understand Medicare coverage and health care options.
+To receive health insurance counseling, application assistance and educational resources, call CHOICES at 1-800-994-9422.

 Medicare covers individuals age 65 and older or permanently disabled, regardless of income, medical history or health status, who meet one of the following criteria: